 Mr. Braun, upper-school parent

-Throughout the spring semester, the MST will focus on the results of the mid-year parent survey that were presented at the January 2017 town hall meeting.
+Throughout the spring 2017 semester, the MST focused on the results of the mid-year parent survey that were presented at the January 2017 town hall meeting.
 The parent surveys indicate the highest levels of satisfaction in the areas of academics and teaching, leadership, mission accomplishment, and safety.
 Areas for improvement include extracurricular and social activities, communication, and school spirit (survey results).